What is Ethereum? Complete Guide 2026 for Beginners

 - DAI (MakerDAO): ~$5 billion — decentralized

-Stablecoins on Ethereum process over $10 trillion per year, surpassing Visa in volume.
+Stablecoins on Ethereum process over $10 trillion per year, exceeding Visa in volume.

 4. DAOs (Decentralized Autonomous Organizations)

-DAOs are organizations governed by code and community votes, without CEO or hierarchy:
+DAOs are organizations governed by code and community votes, without a CEO or hierarchy:

 - Uniswap DAO: UNI holders vote on protocol evolution